SEN Information Report for Firside Junior School 2019-20

 Furthermore, any parents/carers who have concerns about their child’s transition, is always welcome to come and discuss this with the SENDCo by ringing 01603 426550.

 At Firside we are a community and we believe it is important to acknowledge that parents also need support.
-Therefore, we offer a Parent Coffee Morning, which is open to all parents, whether your child has SEN or not, to discuss things happening in school and where you can be supported by other parents.
+Therefore, we offer a Parent Drop In Morning, which is open to all parents, whether your child has SEN or not, to discuss things happening in school and where you can be supported by other parents.

 Have your say